Real-Serious-Games/Unity-Scene-Query/README.md

 	?^pickup.*truck$

-A leading slash can be used to match objects that are at the root of the [hierarchy](http://docs.unity3d.com/Manual/Hierarchy.html), for example to query for a game object *pickup-truck* that is a root object:
+A leading slash matches objects that are at the root of the [hierarchy](http://docs.unity3d.com/Manual/Hierarchy.html), for example to query for a game object *pickup-truck* that is a root object:

 	/pickup-truck